knockout/knockout/documentation/template-binding.md

 ... and define a corresponding function on your view model (i.e., the object that contains `myData`):

     viewModel.myPostProcessingLogic = function(elements) {
         // "elements" is an array of DOM nodes just rendered by the template
         // You can add custom post-processing logic here }

+If you are using `foreach` and only want to be notified about elements are specifically being added or are being removed, you can use `afterAdd` and `beforeRemove` instead.
+For details, see documentation for the [`foreach` binding](foreach-binding.html).

-### Note 5: Dynamically choosing which template is used
+### Note 4: Dynamically choosing which template is used

-In some scenarios, it may be useful to programmatically determine the template ID based on the state of your data.
-This can be accomplished by supplying a function for the `name` option that returns the ID.
-If you are using the `foreach` template mode, Knockout will evaluate the function for each item in your array passing that item's value as the only argument.
-Otherwise, the function will be given the `data` option's value or fall back to providing your whole view model.
+If you have multiple named templates, you can use a callback function to determine which one of them is used.
+This can be accomplished by supplying a function for the `name` option.
+If you're using the `foreach` template mode, Knockout will evaluate the function for each item in your array, passing that item's value as the only argument.
+Otherwise, the function will be given the `data` option's value or fall back to providing your whole current model object.

 For example,